fpv-wtf/msp-osd/README.md

 # Compiling (development and debugging)

-To build for DJI, install the [Android NDK](https://developer.android.com/ndk/downloads) and add the NDK toolchain to your PATH, then use `make -f Makefile.dji` to build the targets.
-Set `DJI_LIB_PATH` to point to the content of `/system/lib` pulled from your DJI hardware or a firmware dump, so that the linker can find `libduml_hal.so`.
+To build for DJI, install the [Android NDK](https://developer.android.com/ndk/downloads) and add the NDK toolchain to your PATH, then use `ndk-build` to build the targets.

-> On Windows, note that `make` and the actual `armv7a-linux-*` compiler binaries may be installed in different directories.

 To build for UNIXes, install CSFML and run: